Skip to main content

 );

-The table structure is as follows:
+After creation, the table schema is as follows:

 MySQL > desc upsert_test;